blackberry/OpenCV/modules/core/doc/dynamic_structures.rst

 ------------
 Adds an element to the beginning of a sequence.

-.. ocv:cfunction:: char* cvSeqPushFront( CvSeq* seq, void* element=NULL )
+.. ocv:cfunction:: schar* cvSeqPushFront( CvSeq* seq, const void* element=NULL )

     :param seq: Sequence

     :param element: Added element

 The function is similar to
 :ocv:cfunc:`SeqPush`
 but it adds the new element to the beginning of the sequence.
 The function has O(1) complexity.